panuhorsmalahti/gulp-tslint/README.md

 The output (stringified JSON) is added to file.tslint.output.
 You can output the errors by using reporters.
-There are three default reporters: 'json', 'prose' and 'verbose'.
+There are four default reporters:
-'json' prints stringified JSON to console.log.
+* 'json' prints stringified JSON to console.log.
-'prose' prints short human-readable failures to console.log.
+* 'prose' prints short human-readable failures to console.log.
-'verbose' prints longer human-readable failures to console.log.
+* 'verbose' prints longer human-readable failures to console.log.
-Reporters are executed only if there is at least one failure.
+* 'full' is like verbose, but displays full path to the file Reporters are executed only if there is at least one failure.

 You can use your own reporter by supplying a function.